 The garlic must be grown in well-drained soil.
 It should be more drained than that required for onion cultivation.
 In general, well-drained loamy soil is the best for garlic cultivation.

 The soil pH must be between 6-7 and it cannot grow in alkaline or saline soils.

-Garlic can be planted during the season of autumn but it can also be done during the early period of spring.
+Garlic can be planted during autumn, but it can also be done during the early spring period.
 During cooler climates, the planting can be done between September and November.
 February or March is the suitable season in dry areas.
 In areas with high frost, it must be done two weeks after the first fall.
-In hilly regions, the suitable seasons are June- July, and October- November.
+In hilly regions, the suitable seasons are June- July and October- November.

 Propagation of garlic

 Garlic propagates by its cloves.
 Each unit of a garlic bulb is called its clove.
 In some cases, bulbils are produced, which helps in propagation.